 In 1963, the Illinois News Broadcasters Association awarded its first scholarship, a $200 stipend to Alan Morris of the University of Illinois.
 That began a long tradition of giving scholarships to college students pursuing degrees in broadcast journalism.

 The scholarships are based on academics, financial need and a demonstrated interest in broadcast journalism.
-INBA, now offering annual scholarships of more than $2,000 each to four students, has granted more than 198 scholarships worth more than $174,000 over the years.
+INBA, now offering annual scholarships of more than $2,000 each to four students, has granted more than 200 scholarships worth about $190,000 over the years.

 Donors include companies and individuals with broadcast interests, as well as families, other foundations and corporations.
 The INBA Foundation retains an asset manager to supervise its moderately conservative portfolio in the American Funds family.

 The application window for the scholarship program is typically open in February and March each year.

 Click the Donate buttons on this page to make a tax-deductible gift to the Foundation for the scholarship program.
 Email INBA resource manager H. Wayne Wilson if you have other Foundation questions.